-The Facilities and Maintenance Manager works diligently to reduce any associated risk related to staff and consumer safety by conducting frequent inspections of the working environment of staff and the training environment of consumers.
+The Senior Management Team and the SCCB Safety and Security Committee works diligently to reduce any associated risk related to staff and consumer safety by conducting frequent inspections of the working environment of staff and the training environment of consumers.
 Written communication regarding safety awareness is disseminated to all staff to ensure effective communication on the specifics of safety regulations and to promote feedback on improvements for reducing the possibility of injury and workers compensation claims.